Also known as: Knee cartilage tear - aftercare

 If you have surgery to repair your meniscus, you may need physical therapy to regain the full use of your knee.
 Recovery can take a few weeks to a few months.
-But you should be able to do the same activities you did before.
+Under your doctor's guidance, you should be able to do the same activities you did before.

 - Review date:

 - September 5, 2015